dj8yfo/meudeus/README.md

                            by forward links from note P, selected either non-interactively or in skim interface
-    select     select note S, i.e. print it's name to stdout help       Print this message or the help of the given subcommand(s)
+    select     select note S, i.e. print it's name to stdout chm        checkmark, toggle state TODO/DONE of multiple task items, found in a selected note
+    help       Print this message or the help of the given subcommand(s)

   Options: